 We have a handful of wild roses around Haliburton.
 All of our rose species are rare to uncommon in the wild.
-The ones included in Haliburton Flora are prickly wild rose (rosa acicularis), smooth (rosa blanda), sweet-briar (rosa eglanteria), many-flowered rose (rosa multiflora), and swamp (rosa palustris).
+The ones included in Haliburton Flora are prickly wild rose (Rosa acicularis), smooth (Rosa blanda), sweet-briar (Rosa eglanteria), many-flowered rose (Rosa multiflora), and swamp (Rosa palustris).
 As you can see from the pictures, wild roses look a little different than cultivators, with a fragrant ring of 5 petals instead of a massive overflowing cluster:

 Edible Uses of Rose